bstraehle/aws-api-lambda-dynamodb/README-SAR.md

 Tear down:

 - Go to CloudFormation and delete application stack
-- Go to CloudWatch, log groups, select log group and delete
+- Go to CloudWatch, log groups, log group and delete